Coelancanth/LORE-LLM/docs/LORE-LLM_Handbook.md

 ```

 Notes:
-- Embeddings use a deterministic local provider by default (for reproducibility).
+- Embeddings use a deterministic local provider by default (for reproducibility) and include point payload fields (title, slug, path, tokens) to enable deterministic lookups.
 Swap to a semantic model later without changing CLI or service boundaries.
 - Vector provider is external; it registers in the manifest with configuration and no local artifact path.
+The manifest `payload` section documents field names and path pattern.

 Additional indexers (vector/graph) can be registered via configuration and will appear alongside the keyword provider.